CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/SNMP-Server-Set-and-Unset-Commands.md

 For security reasons, the listening address is the localhost by default so that the SNMP agent only responds to requests originating on the switch itself.

-You can configure an IPv4, IPv6 address, or to configure the `snmpd` daemon to listen on all interfaces for either IPv4 or IPv6 UDP port 161 SNMP requests, you can specify a value of `all`.
+You can configure an IPv4 or an IPv6 address.
+To configure the `snmpd` daemon to listen on all interfaces for either IPv4 or IPv6 UDP port 161 SNMP requests, you can specify a value of `all`.

 ### Command Syntax